joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-video/video-example-video-jukebox.md

     }

 Next, add a Slider instance to the display list and give it an instance name of `volumeSlider`.
-The following code sets the slider instance’s `liveDragging` property to `true` and defines an event listener for the slider instance’s `change` event:
+The following code sets the slider instance's `liveDragging` property to `true` and defines an event listener for the slider instance's `change` event:

     volumeSlider.value = volumeTransform.volume;